 INSURANCE REQUIREMENTS

-AGENCY DETERMINES WHAT INSURANCE IS REQUIRED AND THE LIMITS OF LIABILITY (LIMITS ARE STATUTORY FOR WORKERS’ COMPENSATION)

 The Vendor shall throughout the term of the contract maintain insurance as specified herein and provide the State a current Certificate of Insurance/Acord Form (COI) verifying the coverage.
 The Vendor shall not commence work on the contract until the insurance is in place.
 If Vendor subcontracts any portion of the Contract the Vendor must, throughout the term of the contract, either:

 Provide equivalent insurance for each subcontractor and provide a COI verifying the coverage for the subcontractor,